freebsd/freebsd-src/contrib/bc/gen/dc_help.txt

 /*
  * *****************************************************************************
  *
- * Copyright (c) 2018-2020 Gavin D. Howard and contributors.
+ * SPDX-License-Identifier: BSD-2-Clause
  *
- * All rights reserved.
+ * Copyright (c) 2018-2020 Gavin D. Howard and contributors.
  *
  * Redistribution and use in source and binary forms, with or without
  * modification, are permitted provided that the following conditions are met: